Darkeden: Gameplay

-DarkEden is a hack-and-slash game, which requires the players to kill hordes of monsters in order to make their character progress.
+DarkEden is an MMORPG, which requires the players to kill hordes of monsters, fight bosses and complete quests in order to make their character progress.
 This character progression varies according to the different races.
 Slayers only have to attack a monster or player to gain experience points.
 Vampires need to kill a monster or player and drink its blood to gain the maximum experience points available, whereas ousters just have to kill to gain these points.
 For the same monster, ousters gain more experience points out of them than vampires do even when drinking their blood.
 Each of the races have a special advantage: the slayers sell the heads and skulls of monsters at the highest prices to npc, the vampires drop the best items out of the three races, and the ousters get experience points the quickest.

 DarkEden is oriented toward player versus player.
 Except for few safe zones, players can be attacked without any restriction at any moment by other players.
 Players may change the race of their character during their progression.
 If a human is bitten by a vampire, they will turn into a vampire unless they cure themselves in time.
 Vampire characters can choose to turn humans by talking to an NPC who will do the work for them.
 There are three different time periods that regulate the battles in Helea, with different circumstances and power dynamics between the races.